Skip to main content

 Multiple Scoring Profiles

-With Accoil Analytics, you can create multiple scoring profiles.
+With Accoil you can create multiple scoring profiles.
 Learn more more about working with multiple scoring models (and why you would use them).

 Did this answer your question?